Skip to main content

 By submitting this form, I agree to be contacted via email, phone, or text to learn more about the programs at Merrimack College.

-To earn your add-on license in English as a Second Language (ESL) you will take 16 credits with 4 four-credit courses.
+To earn your Add-On License in English as a Second Language (ESL) you will complete four courses and an internship under the supervision of your building principal.

 The course provides an overview of the emergence of language and literacy in typical development as well as issues that may arise with the existence of language-based disabilities.
 Challenges for English Language Learners will also be addressed.
 Significant theories related to language development in childhood will be reviewed, as well as the topic of Augmentative and Alternative Communication (AAC).